BCI / Brain-Computer Interface Race

 About the Team

-The NeuroCONCISE team is led by the University of Bath’s Institute for the Augmented Human (England).
+The NeuroCONCISE team is led by the University of Bath’s Institute for the Augmented Human (England, https://www.bath.ac.uk/research-institutes/bath-institute-for-the-augmented-human/).
 Also involved is Ulster University’s Spatial Computing and Neurotechnology Innovation Hub (Northern Ireland).
-NeuroCONCISE is one of the more experienced BCI race teams at Cybathlon, having competed in Zurich in 2016, the Cybathlon BCI series Graz, Austria in 2019 (placing 3rd), and in the Cybathlon 2020 Global Edition which was livestreamed from local hubs around the world.
+NeuroCONCISE is one of the more experienced BCI race teams at CYBATHLON, having competed in Zurich in 2016, the CYBATHLON BCI series Graz, Austria in 2019 (placing 3rd) – as well as in the CYBATHLON 2020 Global Edition and the recent CYBATHLON Challenges 2024, both of which were livestreamed from local hubs around the world.

 NeuroCONCISE is also associated with the company of the same name, NeuroCONCISE Ltd, founded by the team leader Prof Damien Coyle, in 2016.
 The team specialises in researching and developing EEG-based Brain-Computer Interfaces.
-This BCI involves translating brain activity, modulated by movement imagination (motor imagery) into control signal to enable movement independent racing.
+This BCI involves translating brain activity, modulated by movement imagination (motor imagery) into a control signal interfaced with an advanced controller to enable movement-independent racing/completion of tasks.

 About the Pilot